Registered Charity N° 1099807

 A Frenchman is hanged for starting the fire, but was he really guilty?
 What about Farynor?
 Pepys has his suspicions...

-Despite the toll of 89 churches, 1300 houses and
+Despite the toll of 89 churches and 1300 houses

-Phoenix, will rise from the
+London, like the Phoenix, will rise from the

 Follow this link for a fuller synopsis